angular/angularfire/README.md

 - **Observable based** - Use the power of RxJS, Angular, and Firebase.
 - **Realtime bindings** - Synchronize data in realtime.
-- **Authentication** - Log users in with a variety of providers and monitor authentication state in realtime.
+- **Authentication** - Log users in with a variety of providers and monitor authentication state.
 - **Offline Data** - Store data offline automatically with AngularFirestore.
 - **Server-side Render** - Generate static HTML to boost perceived performance or create static sites.
 - **ngrx friendly** - Integrate with ngrx using AngularFire's action based APIs.